PACIFIC HEARING INC

 Americans tend to place hearing health as a low priority or underestimate its value when purchasing insurance coverage.
 However, those who recognize its importance can take measures to have funds available if hearing aids become necessary.

-Setting money aside in a Flexible Spending Accounts (FSA), a Health Savings Account (HSA), or a Health Reimbursement Account (HRA) ahead of time makes it easier to cover the costs.
+Setting money aside in a Flexible Spending Accounts (FSA), a Health Savings Account (HSA), or a Health Reimbursement Account (HRA) ahead of time makes it easier to cover the costs with savings set aside over time, rather than struggling to pay out of pocket upfront.

 Wading through the information and jargon thrown at you by an insurance company represents a significant challenge for most individuals.
-To better serve our clients, Pacific Hearing has an insurance specialist available to check your insurance coverage for you – not only for your hearing aids but for hearing and balance testing too.
+To better serve our clients, our insurance specialist is available to check your insurance coverage for you – not only for your hearing aids but for hearing and balance testing too.

 It is just one more way we can encourage our patients to invest in better hearing they’ll enjoy from wearing hearing aids.